MITHaystack/HOPS/doc/reference/source/hops4/libraries/operators/Operators.rst

 ========================== ====================================================================

 Searches for the minimum or maximum value in the input array and returns the value and its location.
-Template class for inspecting array contents.
+This is a template class for inspecting array contents.

 MHO_NaNMasker
 -------------